GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 **`.gdd` vs. reusing `.graphite`.** A distinct extension makes migration unambiguous and prevents older Graphite versions from trying to open a new-format file.

-**One self-describing binary codec (MessagePack).** Every persisted body (deltas, the registry, node-input values, and `ProtoNode` declarations) is a type-erased `serde_json::Value`, so it needs a self-describing codec to deserialize and to keep the serde-alias migration path alive.
+**One self-describing binary codec (MessagePack).** The persisted bodies (the registry, the history of deltas, and the `ProtoNode` declaration resources) serialize as their typed Rust shapes, but each carries type-erased `serde_json::Value` leaves: attribute values, `NodeInput::Value` payloads, and resource source bodies.
+Those leaves need a self-describing codec to deserialize and to keep the serde-alias migration path alive, which forces the same requirement on the whole payload.
 MessagePack provides that at a few percent size cost.
 Hash preimages (`NodeId`, `Rev`, node-path hashes) use the same codec: a fixed serializer emits one deterministic byte form per value, which is all `blake3` needs, so the codec doubles as the canonical hash encoding without a second format.

 **Source chain as a sorted `Vec` vs. `BTreeMap`.** `SourceKey` is a struct, so a `BTreeMap`-keyed chain cannot serialize to JSON (string keys only).
 A sorted `Vec` of pairs keeps the same ordering and per-key LWW semantics losslessly across every codec.